install.packages("devtools") devtools::install_github("earowang/rwalkr")

-The goal of rwalkr is to provide APIs to the pedestrian data from the City of Melbourne in tidy data form.
+The goal of rwalkr is to provide APIs to the pedestrian and microclimate data from the City of Melbourne in tidy data form.

 You could install the stable version from CRAN: